Quantum Optics and Quantum Informatics (FKA 173) 7.5 hp (2013, Q1)

 course.
 The grade will then be based on: written Exam (50%), Hand-Ins

-and should be handed in on Fridays (after one week) and will be corrected
+and should be handed in on Thursdays (after one week) and will be corrected

-until the exercise on Thursdays.
+until the exercise on Mondays.
 The date of the written exam is

 - Lecture Notes